-16. Tellingly, the recent 18-year-old Buffalo shooter, who killed 10 using the same weapon as the Sandy Hook shooter-a Bushmaster XM-15 semiautomatic rifle with a high-capacity magazine-had written, "I am well aware that my actions will effectively ruin my life.
-If I'm not killed during the attack, I will go to prison for an inevitable life sentence."
-3

-- 17. Both the February 2018 mass killing at Parkland High School and the May 2022 mass killing in Uvalde, Texas where police delayed entering the school during a shooting vividly underscored how police responses to violence are impaired when the officers are confronted by a shooter armed with an assault rifle and high-capacity magazines. - 18.
-Decades of research has shown that there is a considerable variation in the survivability of assault depending on the instrumentality employed.
-A seminal 1972 study by UC Berkeley Professor Frank Zimring found "that the outcome of gun assaults had a large random element, and that the power of the firearm was one systematic factor influencing the likelihood that an individual with a gunshot injury would survive." - 19.
+- 17. The consequences for the shooter are also severe.
+Tellingly, the 18-year-old Buffalo shooter, who killed 10 using the same weapon as the Sandy Hook shooter-a Bushmaster XM-15 semiautomatic rifle-had written, "I am well aware that my actions will effectively ruin my life.
+If I'm not killed during the attack, I will go to prison for an inevitable life sentence." - 18.
+Both the February 2018 mass killing at Parkland High School and the May 2022 mass killing in Uvalde, Texas where police delayed entering the school during a shooting vividly underscored how police responses to violence are impaired when the officers are confronted by a shooter armed with an assault rifle. - 19.
+Decades of research has shown that there is a considerable variation in the survivability of a gun assault depending on the instrumentality employed.
+A seminal 1972 study by UC Berkeley Professor Frank Zimring found "that the outcome of gun assaults had a large random element, and that the power of the firearm was one systematic factor influencing the likelihood that an individual with a gunshot injury would survive." - 20.
 A meticulous study by Anthony Braga and Phil Cook in 2018 has powerfully confirmed this instrumentality effect.
-Braga and Cook examined the files of 511 gunshot victims kept by the Boston Police Department and found that survivability from gunshot wounds varied considerably based on attributes of the weapon and ammunition that generated the wound.
-Specifically, the death rate from handgun assault injuries increased substantially as the caliber of the firearm increased-even though the caliber was not correlated with observable indicators of the intent and determination to kill by the shooter.
-The shooter's use of a medium
+Braga and Cook examined the files of 511 gunshot victims kept by the Boston Police Department and found that survivability from gunshot wounds varied considerably based on attributes of the